wp-plugins/mcatfilter/readme.txt

 * No theme manipulation required
 * Excluded categories are still available through custom queries
 * Fully integrated with the WordPress internationalization API

+= Fixes and improvements of version 0.2 =

+* Excluded categories list is now cleaned up when removing a category
+* Integration with add/edit category forms

 = Upcoming additions and improvements =